 How the supply chain has evolved

-These days, online consumers are much more demanding than ever before, and both retailers and the logistics industry that caters to those demands are struggling to adjust to the new landscape of online consumerism and modern supply chain management trends in e-Commerce.
+These days, online consumers are much more demanding than ever before, and both retailers and the logistics industry that cater to those demands are struggling to adjust to the new landscape of online consumerism and modern supply chain management trends in e-commerce.

 In the age of e-commerce, to paraphrase a classic television commercial, the modern supply chain is “not your father’s industry.”

-The era when warehouses and distribution centers were large, understated structures designed to simply meet the demand created by retail sales, has evolved into a complex technological infrastructure serving the rapidly growing e-commerce space.
+The era when warehouses and distribution centers were large, understated structures designed to meet the demand created by retail sales simply, has evolved into a complex technological infrastructure serving the rapidly growing e-commerce space.
 The rapid growth of electronic commerce has drastically changed the global market.

 Related article: Fulfillment Costs: Know Everything About 3PL Warehousing Costs